bharathbettagere/mywebpage/_pages/about.md

 - **Shruti M.** successfully defended her thesis on $13$-th June, Friday $2025$.
 Congratulations to her and best wishes!
 First PhD student to graduate from the group.

+- Gave a tutorial on optimization methods for Federated Learning at NCC $2025$.

 - Two papers from my group got accepted at ICASSP $2025$.
 Congratulations to Sumit Sah (PhD student) and Tanvi S. Nayak ($3$rd year B. Tech student in computer science)!

 - **Shruti's paper on Federated learning got accepted at TMLR.
 Congratulations!**